sebastrogers/zapimoveis_scraper/README.md

 $ docker run -p 8050:8050 scrapinghub/splash
 ```

-Then start the crawler:
+Then run the crawler:
 ```
-scrapy crawl zap [-a max_pages=n]
+$ scrapy crawl zap [-a place=<(e.g. pe+olinda)>] [-a listing_pages=n]
 ```
+Notes:
-> You can pass a number through `max_pages` as an argument to limit the number of listing pages the scraper will search for.
+* You can pass a number through `listing_pages` as an argument to limit the number of listing pages the scraper will search for.
+The default is to scrap all.
+* You can also pass a place you want to search through the `place` argument, following the Zapimoveis URL format.
+Default: `pe+recife`.